CitiesSkylinesMods/DocumentationWiki/Writerside/topics/GitHub-Clients.md

 ## GitKraken

-> GitKraken is authorised on the main `CitiesSkylinesMods` org so can be used with all projects hosted there.
+> GitKraken is authorized on the main `CitiesSkylinesMods` org so can be used with all projects hosted there.

 https://www.gitkraken.com/